 The Company expects to borrow to repay its existing indebtedness and to fund a portion of capital expenditures.
-Hydro One Inc. has substantial debt principal repayments coming due, including \$603 million in 2022, \$731 million in 2023 and \$700 million in 2024.
+Hydro One Inc. has substantial debt principal repayments coming due, including \$731 million in 2023, \$700 million in 2024 and \$750 million in 2025.
 In addition, from time to time, the Company may draw on its syndicated bank lines and/or issue short-term debt under Hydro One Inc.'s \$2,300 million commercial paper program which would mature within one year of issuance.
-The Company also plans to incur continued material capital expenditures for each of 2022 and 2023.
+The Company also plans to incur continued material capital expenditures for each of 2023 and 2024.
 Cash generated from operations, after the payment of expected dividends, will not be sufficient to fund the repayment of the Company's existing indebtedness and capital expenditures.
 The Company's ability to arrange sufficient and cost-effective debt financing could be materially adversely affected by numerous factors, including the regulatory environment in Ontario, the Company's results of operations and financial position, market conditions, the ratings assigned to its debt securities by credit rating agencies, an inability of the Company to comply with its debt covenants, and general economic conditions (such as, among other things, changes in interest rates).
 A downgrade in the Company's credit ratings could restrict the Company's ability to access debt capital markets and increase the Company's cost of debt.
 Any failure or inability on the Company's part to borrow the required amounts of debt on satisfactory terms could impair its ability to repay maturing debt, fund capital expenditures and meet other obligations and requirements and, as a result, could have a material adverse effect on the Company.
+Increasing investor interest in ESG performance and reporting also has the potential to impact the cost and availability of the Company's funding, as these factors may be increasingly connected to the quality of the Company's ESG practices and related reporting, including reports addressing the allocation of funds and impact reporting under Hydro One's Sustainable Financing Framework.